 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.4

 In most cases, an investigational drug must be proven effective and must show continued safety in a Phase III clinical trial to be considered for approval by FDA for sale in the United States.
 Some drugs go through FDA’s accelerated approval process and are approved before a Phase III clinical trial is complete.
 After a drug is approved by FDA and made available to the public, researchers track its safety in Phase IV trials to seek more information about the drug’s risks, benefits, and optimal use.4

-AMD-070 has been studied in a Phase I/II clinical trials.2
+AMD-070 has been studied in Phase I/II clinical trials.2